Application Process for Students with a Bachelor's degree from the United States

-1. Apply to Graduate School, noting the MS in Nutrition and Dietetics as your preferred program.
+_____ Apply to Graduate School, noting the MS in Nutrition and Dietetics as your preferred program.
 Please note there is a $30 application fee.
 Prospective graduate students who completed their undergraduate program at EIU, do NOT need to include transcripts in their application for Graduate School at EIU.
 Those students with transcripts from other universities need to have those transcripts mailed to the Graduate School at Eastern Illinois University.
-Applications are accepted year-round; however, admission into Graduate School is required before you can be matched with our Dietetic Internship.
-At the time of admission, you will be notified if you have any undergraduate Family and Consumer Sciences (FCS) deficiencies.
+Applications are accepted year-round.

-2. Complete and submit D & D Digital paperwork entering Eastern Illinois University as a match choice by the designated due date.
+_____ Complete and submit D & D Digital paperwork entering Eastern Illinois University as a match choice by the designated due date.
 The DI accepts students in both the Spring (February 15 due date) and Fall (September 25 due date) computer matches.

-4. Pay the Eastern Illinois University Dietetic Internship (DI) application fee of $35 by mailing a check or money order payable to Eastern Illinois University to Melanie Tracy Burns, 600 Lincoln Ave, Family and Consumer Sciences, Charleston, IL 61920.
-This fee can be mailed in the same envelope with other materials (e.g. letters of recommendation for the MSND graduate assistantships) to Dr. Burns and is in addition to the Graduate School fee of $30.
+_____ Pay the Eastern Illinois University Dietetic Internship (DI) application fee of $35 by mailing a check or money order payable to Eastern Illinois University to Melanie Tracy Burns, 600 Lincoln Ave, Family and Consumer Sciences, Charleston, IL 61920.
+This fee can be mailed in the same envelope with other materials (e.g. letters of recommendation for the MSND graduate assistantships in February) to Dr. Burns and is in addition to the Graduate School fee of $30.

-5. Apply, if interested, for a general EIU graduate assistantship.
-The MS in Nutrition and Dietetics program has four specific assistantships available: two who assist faculty in undergraduate coursework (specifically teaching Food Selection and Preparation course), one who coordinates the nutrition education efforts on campus, and one who will be providing individualized and group nutrition education to clients participating in the Physician's Choice Wellness program.
+_____ Apply, if interested, for a general EIU graduate assistantship.
 To apply for one of the four specific Nutrition and Dietetics graduate assistantships before February 15, click here.
 You might also consider clicking on "select all" in the assistantship application, so that your assistantship application is available to all departments on campus.